-Stakeholders are encouraged to send in requests for information with the paper form in the return envelope or in the online "Information Request" form on the web site.
+Stakeholders are encouraged to send in requests for information in the online "Information Request" form on the web site.
 They can also send an email directly to the Association at: pipeline.association@pipelineawareness.info The organization will respond to all incoming emails and may forward specific requests to local members.
 Follow up communications from the Association are archived in a program documentation folder entitled "Public Officials Follow-Up".

 Members are expected to retain records of their own follow up communications.
 The Association does not retain copies of all member communications.